carlarenee/portfolio3/README.md

 Carla Stockalper Portfolio

-This is a recent collection of projects I completed at General Assembly's full stack web deb immersion.
+This is a recent collection of projects I completed at General Assembly's full stack web dev immersion.